New Era Energy & Digital, Inc. (NUAI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 24, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 30, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEW ERA ENERGY & DIGITAL, INC. (NUAI), CLICK HERE BEFORE JUNE 1, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?